-Type of Load Load chargeable (as %age of NAV) Entry Load Not applicable
+Type of Load Load chargeable (as %age of NAV)

+Entry Load Nil

-Exit Load Nil.
+Exit Load Nil

 Units issued on reinvestment of IDCW shall not be subject to Load.
-No load shall be levied on switches between options and sub-options of the Scheme.
+No load shall be levied on switches between options and suboptions of the Scheme.